 Hooper notes, "Students in Grades 8-12 will be served by the school, with 80 students chosen by lottery for each grade."
 Read the article by clicking here.

 The Tindley School has strong ties to DePauw.
-Siri Ann Loescher '84 is one of the school's three co-founders.
+Siri Ann Loescher '84 (pictured at right) is one of the school's three co-founders.
 Three DePauw alumni serve on the school's board of directors: John Neighbours '71 (board chair), Alan Hill '81, and Kenya-Taray Delemore '96.
 Patrick Terry '94 is director of operations, and three DePauw alumnae -- Rosalie Pettigrew '96, Nickola Baker '94, and Maggie Coyne '99 -- are teachers at the school.

 In June, DePauw's Community Technology Enhancement Program (CTEP) coordinated the delivery of fifty computers to the Tindley School.
 CTEP accepts donations of computers that are no longer needed by their previous owners, refurbishes them, and donates the machines to individuals and organizations who need them but may not have the financial resources to obtain them.
 Read more in this previous story.Back